rsecchi/eurotherm/README.md

 </VirtualHost>
 ```

-* The directory /www is used as DocumentRoot
-* The directory /cgi-bin is used as CGI directory
-* The apache user (www-data) should have access to the spool directort (/var/spool/eurotherm)

 > Note that ExecGCI and FollowSymlinks should be allowed in the main configuration, in
 in the site configuration and in .htaccess if present in the CGI directory.